open-concord/standards/ui.md

 - Keygen (g)

 These are "a", "q", and "k" in the "t" (type) field of the json request.
-The "u" type, for user account, is distinguished, though it would be considered a query by most. "q" is reserved for message retrieval.

 For any request, the following features are needed:
 ```